Dialogue Modding – pt 1 – Orientation

 If you want to confirm a plot flag in DAO DLC you can find the same information in the .plo file.

->Unfortunately the plot structure of DA2 plot flags is very different, and none of it in human-readable format.
-Determining what plot flags you may need is a feat that requires a post all to itself.
+Unfortunately the file structure of DA2 plot flags is very different, and none of it in human-readable format.
+Determining what plot flags you may need is a feat that requires a post all to itself (upcoming in a future update…).

 Accessing the talktable